eldipa/book-of-gehn/_posts/2019-07-25-From-Regex-to-Nondeterministic-Finite-Automata.md

 In regex notation this corresponds to ``ab`` (``a`` followed by ``b``)

+{% marginnote 'This
-As a extension, a NFA can be *link to a clone of itself*{% sidenote 'This is made obvious in the diagrams:
+is made obvious in the diagrams:
 $$sm_1$$ cannot link to itself.
 Underwood we will have three $$sm_1$$ identical objects.' %}

-to match a sequence of *repeated* submatches.
+As a extension, a NFA can be *link to a clone of itself* to match a sequence of *repeated* submatches.
 In regex syntax, ``a{n}``.

 {% marginplantuml caption:'Repetition of $$sm_1$$ three times  (``a{3}`` in regex syntax).' %}